crate/services-docs/docs/cloud-reference/billing.rst

 ==================

 For clusters deployed in the :ref:`regular way
-<cloud-tutorials:cluster-deployment-stripe>`, using our CrateDB Console cluster
+<cluster-deployment-stripe>`, using our CrateDB Console cluster
 deployment route, payment processing is handled by `Stripe`_.
 For clusters deployed through the `Microsoft Azure Marketplace`_ and the `AWS Marketplace`_, payment is handled by Stripe on behalf of the respective marketplaces.